Robertstar2000/Hypatia/README.md

 -   🗺️ **Guided 10-Step Workflow**: A structured path from idea to publication, with each step contextually building upon the previous ones.
 -   ⚙️ **Fine-Tune AI Parameters**: On a per-step basis, adjust AI settings like a peer reviewer's persona, the level of detail in a methodology, or the novelty of a hypothesis.
 -   ✏️ **Editable Outputs**: All AI-generated text can be edited and saved, giving you full control over the research narrative.
--   🔬 **Interactive Experimentation (Step 6)**: A versatile experimental hub with three modes:
+-   🔬 **Multi-Modal Experimentation (Step 6)**: A versatile experimental hub with three distinct, AI-powered modes:
-    -   **Custom Code Simulation**: A sandboxed JavaScript environment with a `hypatia.finish()` hook.
-    -   **Direct Data Upload**: For offline experiments, with AI-powered template generation.
+    -   **AI-Generated Code Simulation**: The AI writes a starting JavaScript simulation based on your plan, which you can run, edit, and debug.
+    -   **Dynamic Manual Data Entry**: The AI generates a custom data-entry table based on your data collection plan for easy manual input.
-    -   **AI-Powered Data Synthesis**: For conceptual testing without needing to code or collect data.
+    -   **AI-Powered Data Synthesis**: For conceptual testing, the AI can estimate and generate a complete, plausible dataset.
 -   🧠 **Advanced AI Integration**:
-    -   **Google Search Grounding**: The Literature Review step provides up-to-date, cited sources.
+    -   **Google Search Grounding**: The Literature Review step uses Google Search to provide up-to-date, cited sources with URLs.
+    -   **AI-Powered Debugging**: The code simulator includes an "Auto-Fix with AI" button to help resolve runtime errors.
     -   **JSON Mode & Live Charts**: The Data Analyzer uses a strict JSON schema and Chart.js to create live data visualizations.
     -   **Streaming Responses**: AI text streams in token-by-token for a responsive and engaging UI.
 -   📚 **In-App Documentation**: This complete user manual is accessible from any screen in the app via the help icon.